jose-donato/docs/content/terminal/features/stocks/fa/fa.md

 └────────────────────────────────────────────────────┴───────────┴───────────────┴────────┴──────────┘
 ```

-Financial statements default to yearly reports, adding `-q` will flag for quarterly statements with `-l n` being the number of quarters to show.
+Financial statements default to yearly reports, adding `-q` will flag for
+quarterly statements with `-l n` being the number of quarters to show.

 <img width="1368" alt="SWBI Quarterly Income Statements" src="https://user-images.githubusercontent.com/85772166/175222488-1f18fb94-4ec6-4ecb-bbbb-d8974b1f0358.png"/>

-The consistent delivery of dividends that increase over time is usually a good sign for investors.
-Mature companies with predictable revenue like utilities and regional banks, but also funds, pay regular dividends. `divs` will show the sixteen most recent dividend payments and the date of payment as a table. `divs -p` will display a chart of the complete dividend history.
-The graph below shows the dividend history of the SPDR Select Energy Sector Fund, XLE.
+The consistent delivery of dividends that increase over time is usually a good
+sign for investors.
+Mature companies with predictable revenue like utilities and
+regional banks, but also funds, pay regular dividends. `divs` will show the
+sixteen most recent dividend payments and the date of payment as a table.
+`divs -p` will display a chart of the complete dividend history.
+The graph below
+shows the dividend history of the SPDR Select Energy Sector Fund, XLE.

 ![XLE Historical Dividends](https://user-images.githubusercontent.com/85772166/175222538-39ec28d5-c308-438f-b014-7a98ff1726bb.png)

-To play a demonstration of this menu in the Terminal first, acquire and enter the three API keys named near the top of this page, then run `exe fa_demo.openbb` from the main menu.
+To play a demonstration of this menu in the Terminal first, acquire and enter
+the three API keys named near the top of this page, then run
+`exe fa_demo.openbb` from the main menu.

 ## Back to the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks Menu Guide</a>

-title: Introduction to the Fundamental Analysis Menu
+title: Introduction to the Fundamental Analysis Menu keywords: ['fundamentals',
-keywords: ['fundamentals', 'fundamental', 'fa', 'ratios', 'earnings', 'balance', 'income', 'cash', 'statement', 'statements', 'sec', 'multiples', 'price', 'ebitda', 'ebitdam', 'revenue', 'quarter', 'annual', 'change', 'company', 'performance', 'filing', 'filings', '10K', '8K', 'audit', 'audited']
+'fundamental', 'fa', 'ratios', 'earnings', 'balance', 'income', 'cash',
+'statement', 'statements', 'sec', 'multiples', 'price', 'ebitda', 'ebitdam',
+'revenue', 'quarter', 'annual', 'change', 'company', 'performance', 'filing',
-date: "2022-06-20"
-type: guides
+'filings', '10K', '8K', 'audit', 'audited'] date: "2022-06-20" type: guides
-status: publish
+status: publish excerpt: "This guide introduces the Fundamental Analysis menu
-excerpt: "This guide introduces the Fundamental Analysis menu within the Stocks menu, briefly explains the features, and provides examples in context."
+within the Stocks menu, briefly explains the features, and provides examples in
-geekdocCollapseSection: true
+context."

 ---

-The Fundamental Analysis menu is a set of tools for measuring a company's intrinsic value, relative to the market price.
-Functions within this menu are generally microeconomic factors.
-The purpose is to harness data reported in financial statements and estimate the tangible value of a share.
-Revenue of companies with a long public history are easier to forecast, and the consensus of many analysts will indicate the level of confidence in future expectations.
-When people refer to "P/E ratios", "multiples", or "institutional holders", they are speaking of fundamentals.
-When people say, "...this stock is detached from its fundamentals!", they are talking about the balance sheet.
-In addition to these features, there are <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/screener/" target="_blank">screeners</a> to compare fundamentals across groups of companies.
+The Fundamental Analysis menu is a set of tools for measuring a company's
+intrinsic value, relative to the market price.
+Functions within this menu are
+generally microeconomic factors.
+The purpose is to harness data reported in
+financial statements and estimate the tangible value of a share.
+Revenue of
+companies with a long public history are easier to forecast, and the consensus
+of many analysts will indicate the level of confidence in future expectations.
+When people refer to "P/E ratios", "multiples", or "institutional holders", they
+are speaking of fundamentals.
+When people say, "...this stock is detached from
+its fundamentals!", they are talking about the balance sheet.
+In addition to
+these features, there are
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/screener/" target="_blank">screeners</a>
+to compare fundamentals across groups of companies.

 There are three API tokens (free) required to use every feature in this menu:

 - <a href="https://site.financialmodelingprep.com/developer/docs/" target="_blank">FMP</a>
 - <a href="https://polygon.io" target="_blank">Polygon</a>
-- <a href="https://www.alphavantage.co/support/#api-key" target="_blank">Alpha Vantage</a>
+- <a href="https://www.alphavantage.co/support/#api-key" target="_blank">Alpha
+  Vantage</a>

 Set the obtained tokens in the terminal with the `/keys` menu.
-Refer to the <a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank">Getting Started Guide</a> for more information about this.
+Refer to the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank">Getting
+Started Guide</a> for more information about this.

 <h2>How to use the Fundamental Analysis Menu</h2>

-Enter the submenu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks Menu</a>, with a ticker loaded.
+Enter the submenu from the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks
+Menu</a>, with a ticker loaded.

 <img width="1166" alt="Fundamental Analysis Menu" src="https://user-images.githubusercontent.com/85772166/175221782-87f0d0df-3a50-4268-8af8-a5f1f12f3d32.png"/>

-Some commands offer interpretations of the data, but, the majority are statements reported to the SEC.
-The `data` command is a table of basic statistics, including price.
+Some commands offer interpretations of the data, but, the majority are
+statements reported to the SEC.
+The `data` command is a table of basic
+statistics, including price.

 ```
 (🦋) /stocks/fa/ $ data